kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+##### Upgrade

+To upgrade the cluster to use this feature, Kubelet should be updated to enable featuregate.
+Existing cluster does not have any impact as the node resources already been updated during cluster creation.

+##### Downgrade

+It's always possible to trivially downgrade to the previous kubelet, It does not have any impact as the future node resource hot plug wont be reflected in cluster without manual kubelet restart.

 ### Version Skew Strategy

 <!--